zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-advanced/essbase-advanced.md

 15. Click **Refresh** to see the status of your calculation.

-To verify if the data is aggregated at all the dimension levels for Actual, you can go to excel and build a retrieval sheet using smart view.
+To verify if the data is aggregated at all the dimension levels for Actual, you can go to excel and build a retrieval sheet using Smart View.

 ## **Step 4:** Migration Utilities

 1. Download and configure CLI:

   a.
-Login to Essbase web user interface.
+Log in to Essbase web user interface.

   b.
-Navigate to top left hand corner, click the hamburger, select console and then desktop tools.
+Navigate to top left-hand corner, click the hamburger, select **Console** and then **Desktop Tools**.

   c.
 Expand the Command Line Tools section.

   d.
-Download the Command-line Tool by clicking download for "Command-Line Tool".
+Download the Command-Line Tool by clicking download for "Command-Line Tool".
      ![](./images/image15_62.png)

   e.
 Unzip the cli.zip file in a directory e.g. C:\app\cli

   f.
 In your machine, search for Command Prompt.
-Open it by right clicking **Run as administrator**.
+Open it by right-clicking **Run as administrator**.
-    Change directory to where you unzipped the the CLI tool.
+    Change directory to where you unzipped the CLI tool.

     **Tip:  To run the CLI tool you need JAVA\_HOME to be set or you will get this error** **C:\app\cli>esscs.bat**